by Immortalwildcat, Starsky Hutch 76 and Bejammin2000

 “I’m glad you feel that way,” Dick said, sighing sadly once more.
 “But how can I make up for lost time if she doesn’t even want to give me a chance?”

 “Agent Chase, thanks for coming.
-I figured you’d want to take a look at this,” Agent Vynsen said, opening the door for the head of presidential candidate Garrick.
+I figured you’d want to take a look at this,” Agent Vynsen said, opening the door for the head of Presidential Candidate Garrick’s security detail.

 “What is it?”
 Agent Chase asked.
 It was early, but not too early.
 Still, it wasn’t enjoyable, as it were.